aasmal97/Window-Actions/README.md

-# *Important!!!*
-For Windows 10 users, updating to a version after [KB5034203](https://support.microsoft.com/en-us/topic/january-23-2024-kb5034203-os-build-19045-3996-preview-d9540687-af96-46ba-9192-88fe44833561), may cause virtual desktop actions to no longer function.
-Other parts actions will still functional.
-Ensure you use the plugin ver 4.2.0 or higher

 # Window Actions Elgato Plugin

 This plugin allows a user to manipulate windows on Windows 10+, with the tap of a button or through a multi-action sequence, while using an [Elgato Stream Deck](https://www.elgato.com/en/stream-deck)